How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 The entryway to Brooklyn’s Theodora includes a cocktail bar and small seating areas to welcome customers seeking a quick cocktail.
 (Source: Theodora NYC)

-For cafe, bistros, and diner concepts, your entrance can be minimal, especially if you have a bar or countertop where patrons can wait.
-If you need a defined wait space in front, plan this area to allow traffic flow in and out and accommodate seating, if possible.
 A few comfortable chairs work, but bench seating against the wall can better use a tight space.
-And, if it works in your location and climate, adding outdoor seating to your wait space can be a good idea.
+And if it works in your location and climate, adding outdoor seating to your wait space can be a good idea.
 A few patio-type chairs or benches can do the job with style.

 Many restaurants are struggling to keep up with the rising consumer demand for online ordering and delivery.
 Whether you provide takeout and delivery with your in-house staff or rely on third-party delivery services, you should set aside an area specifically for drivers and customers to pick up delivery and takeout orders.
-If your delivery program is especially robust, it makes sense for the pick-up area to be near—or in—your kitchen.
+If your delivery program is especially robust, it makes sense for the pick-up area to be near or in your kitchen.

 Depending on your business level, this area can be a series of shelves inside your front entrance or a drive-thru window.
 Suppose your restaurant is a delivery-only concept like a ghost kitchen or cloud kitchen.
 In that case, you’ll want to invest in warming cabinets or countertops with heat lamps to keep your food at optimum temperature.